daniellegauthier/Create-Pluriverse-Data-Journal/README.md

 Contributions to Create Pluriverse Data Journal are welcome!
 If you'd like to contribute to the project, please fork the repository, make your changes, and submit a pull request.
 Be sure to follow the project's code of conduct and contribution guidelines.

 ## License
-This project is licensed under the GNU General Public License (GPL).
+This project is licensed under the Apache License 2.0.